Self-guided interactive pub trail in Leeuwarden with online app

 History & Heritage Museums

-Belfast 24 and 48-hour hop-on hop-off bus USD 27’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+1-hour private boat tour to Benagil Cave, hidden caves and beaches USD 295’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.